 No matter how careful you are, building work is hazardous and the potential for accidents is high.
 A building firm’s own property or property for which it is responsible can be lost or damaged.
 A building firm can also injure third parties and damage the property of those third parties.

-Builder’s insurance covers building firms against these risks and that is why they need this insurance to protect their business.
+Builder’s public liability insurance covers building firms against these risks and that is why they need this insurance to protect their business.
 There are a number of different types of builder’s insurance policies.

 Employer’s liability insurance

 This is a legal requirement for any building firms that employ people.
 It covers claims made against building firms by employees who claim that they have been injured at work due to the fault of their employer.

 Employer’s liability insurance claims can be extremely costly.
 One employee of a building firm fell from scaffolding that had been defective and broke his back.
 This resulted in him being confined to a wheelchair and unable to work again.
 That claim cost in excess of £500,000.

 This type of builder’s insurance covers building firms against claims made for injury to third parties or damage to their property due to things that you have done or products that you have supplied.

 Many builders public liability and products liability insurance claims are settled for relatively small amounts.
 For instance, if someone gets paint on their jacket because there was no “wet paint” sign, the claim would only cost around £100.
 Similarly, if someone suffered a minor injury tripping over a cable that you had left across a pathway, it could only cost around £1,000.

 However, there is the potential for serious injuries.
 There is also the potential for major property damage, particularly where heat use is involved.
 One Heating and Ventilation Contractor doing a small job on a retail unit accidentally started a fire which spread to the rest of the retail complex.
 The claim for that fire ended up costing several million pounds.